vaclavec/Prism-Launcher-Offline-Bypass-Updated/README.md

-# About this fork of a project
+# About
 Bypass check if user has a real Microsoft account linked with the launcher<br>

-⚠️ This is for entertainment purposes only ⚠️
+⚠️⚠️⚠️ This is for entertainment and research purposes only ⚠️⚠️⚠️

 # Before Installation
 If you have some accounts saved then executing this script will remove them!
 Don't forget to backup your "accounts.json" file if needed!